AliciaMay/Cyclistic_Capstone_Project/README.md

 3. How can Cyclistic use digital media to influence casual riders to become members?

 ## PREPARE
 I downloaded and extracted the ZIP files of the previous 12 months of Cyclistic trip data and saved them to my computer as .csv files.
 At the same time, I created a subfolder to save original copies of the data.
-The ZIP files that I downloaded are shown below.

 <div id="image-table">